 Paloma has served as a program coordinator in partnership with Beats Rhymes and Life, and the East Bay Asian Youth Center in Oakland, CA, as well as a Program Director with non-profit arts organization, the Estria Foundation.

-Combining her experience in these fields, she founded the PapaLoDown Agency in 2008, a public relations and booking company specializing in a client base of entrepreneurs in the fashion, art, and entertainment industries.
+Combining her experience in these fields, she founded the PapaLoDown Agency in 2008, a boutique public relations company specializing in a client base of entrepreneurs in the fashion, art, and entertainment industries.

 Laurenmarie Reyes is a proud Bay Area native and currently planting roots in the magical city of New Orleans.
 She first joined the PapaLoDown family as an Apprentice in 2011, became a Client Coordinator in 2013, and is now a PR Coordinator.
 With over 7 years of experience in Marketing, Event Planning, and Project Management, she is committed to supporting game changers in the arts, social equity, and sustainability.
 She has worked with the likes of Jessica Sabogal,the San Francisco Ethnic Dance Festival, MEDIATE Art Group, Funk Baby, and Liberty’s Kitchen, among dozens of other brilliant artists, nonprofit organizations, and small businesses.
 In addition to writing copy and building relationships with media for PapaLoDown, she is on her grind as an Event and Marketing Director at Grow On Urban Farms, dancing to live music every chance she can get, and enjoying the fresh food growing on the farm she lives on with her husband and their super-dog, Dude.